ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 docker.abc.com/helloworld v1 df83ae43f69b 2 minutes ago 102MB
 ```

-You can run a docker container and access it with your code by just copying and pasting the docker run command that displays as output of the Ballerina build command.
+You can run a Docker container and access it with your code by copying and pasting the Docker `run` command that displays as output of the Ballerina `build` command.
  ```bash
 $> docker run -d -p 9090:9090 docker.abc.com/helloworld:v1.0
 130ded2ae413d0c37021f2026f3a36ed92e993c39c260815e3aa5993d947dd00